v-i-v-e-k-01/dependency_injection_autofac_udemy/README.md

 Dependency Injection In C# and .NET With The Autofac Library

-Note: Install Nuget Package "Autofac" for every project in the solution before running the projects
+Note: Install Nuget Packages and other requirements before running projects -- refer "Dependency Injection/Setup to run projects.txt"